Eschatologue/CM_wiki/docs/character-creation/race/human.md

 ### :dnd-stat-prof: British Ingenuity
 You gain :dnd-stat-prof:Proficiency with one set of Artisan's tools and with Firearms.

+### :material-arm-flex-outline: Inferior Athleticism
+You have :dnd-d20-disadv:Disadvantage on contested Strength ability checks & Saving Throws against creatures other than Humans of this lineage.

 ### :material-translate: Languages
 You can speak, read, and write *Common*, *English* and *one* extra language of your choice.

 ### :material-account-plus: Skilled
 You gain :dnd-stat-prof:Proficiency in two skills of your choice.

+### :material-exclamation-thick: Unyielding
+You can add your :dnd-stat-prof:Proficiency bonus to Resolve Checks.

 ### :material-circle-off-outline: Zero Aptidude
 When you choose this race, classes such as *Bard*, *Cleric*, *Druid*, *Sorcerer*, and *Wizard* are restricted for you.

-### :material-arm-flex-outline: Inferior Athleticism

-- **Ability Check Disadvantage.** You have :dnd-d20-disadv:Disadvantage on contested Strength ability checks against creatures other than Humans of this lineage.
-- **Saving Throw Disadvantage.**You have :dnd-d20-disadv:Disadvantage on Strength Saving Throws against creatures other than Humans of this lineage.

-### :material-exclamation-thick: Unyielding
-You can add your :dnd-stat-prof:Proficiency bonus to Resolve Checks.